 Dr. Hillier married Cora Wigle on the 9th of January, 1889 in Leamington, Ontario.
 Mrs. Hillier was born in Mersea Twp (Essex County) on the 27th of March, 1868, the eldest child and only daughter of Robert Wigle and the former Sarah Jane Scratch.
 Her parents were farmers and her brothers were; Howard, Ernest, Milton, Forest and Leonard.

-With the close proximity of Leamington to Kent County, Dr. Hillier was known to treat patients in Wheatley and Romney Township (Kent County).
+With the close proximity of Leamington to Chatham-Kent, Dr. Hillier was known to treat patients in Wheatley and Romney Township (Chatham-Kent).

 Dr. Hillier joined the First Hussars in 1904.
 By 1911 he had been made a Captain and he was chosen to participate in the Coronation of King George V, on the 22nd of June (1911).